Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,524.513606,534.622601.md

 ### Transcript

-> there are definitely Easter eggs in the game of course we love putting those in and I won't tell you about them because
+> there are definitely Easter eggs in the game of course we love putting those in and I won't tell you about them because that's kind of defeats the purpose will you be able to use the map editor